 What is Google RankBrain?

-Without getting too technical RankBrain is a machine learning algorithm that helps Google judge which pages should be ranked for which results.
+Without getting too technical RankBrain is a machine learning algorithm that helps Google judge which pages should be ranked for certain search results.
 The difference here is that rather than in the past where each result was served with a similar algorithm, RankBrain is able to make more intelligent decisions as to what “should” rank in a certain niche.
 So each niche/result may have a slightly different way of judging which results should show.
 The idea behind RankBrain is it will continue to learn, and become better and better at knowing which results should appear.

 So let’s take our usual example of “Golf Clubs”.
-You can see right away in the search results that the top ranking pages are mainly made up of sites selling golf clubs.
+You can see right away in the search results that the top-ranking pages are mainly made up of sites selling golf clubs.
 This makes sense.
 Usually, someone searching for golf clubs will want results where they can buy golf clubs.

-We also see that the top results are from strong authority domains like Golfsmith, Amazon, PGA Superstore etc… and for the most part contain the keyword in the title, description, and URL.
+We also see that the top results are from strong authority domains like Golfsmith, Amazon, PGA Superstore, etc… and for the most part contain the keyword in the title, description, and URL.
 Now assuming these sites continue to maintain strong link profiles, and good bounce rates, RankBrain will start learning that for the search term “Golf Clubs” the proper results are sites that sell golf clubs with strong authority rather than let’s say an article about Tiger Wood’s golf clubs on a strong domain.

 The idea here is that it will learn what is best for the specific results, where in the past the algorithm was more broadly used across all searches and niches.
 So it was quite possible that if a strong domain like PGA.com where to write an article about Tiger Wood’s Golf Clubs and that article got great links, it might start ranking high for a term that is really not as relevant since most people searching golf clubs are looking to buy golf clubs.